-Blotting Reagents Kits on ZAGENO
+Blotting Reagents on Zageno

 Western blotting separates proteins on a gel by electrophoresis before transferring them to a membrane, upon which the proteins are detected by chemiluminescence, fluorescence or colorimetry.

 See how Western Blotting is being used in breakthrough research in our article: Are Antibody Vaccines the answer to Alzheimer's Disease?

 Southern Blotting uses electrophoresis to separate DNA fragments which are transferred to a positive nylon membrane.

 Northern Blotting separates RNA fragments via electrophoresis before transferring the resultant bands to a positively charged nylon membrane.

 Transfer buffers help shift the sample over from the gel used in electrophoresis to the detection membrane.

 Wash and Blocking Buffers

 Wash buffers are repeatedly used during the blotting process.
 For example, in western blotting, between antibody incubation steps, wash buffers are used to remove any excess antibodies between primary and secondary antibody incubation steps.
 During northern and southern blotting, washing buffers remove unhybridized probes.